Gold falls by Rs 435; Silver tumbles Rs 1,600 - Jammu Kashmir Latest News | Tourism | Breaking News J&K

-NEW DELHI : Gold price declined by Rs 435 to Rs 49,282 per 10 gram in the national capital on Wednesday in tandem with fall in rates of the precious metal in international market, according to HDFC Securities.
+NEW DELHI, Sep 28: Gold price declined by Rs 435 to Rs 49,282 per 10 gram in the national capital on Wednesday in tandem with fall in rates of the precious metal in international market, according to HDFC Securities.

 In the previous trade, the yellow metal had settled at Rs 49,717 per 10 gram.